When do you use a comma before or after but?

 The restaurant was fantastic but very expensive.
 Correct

 You can see that the second phrase is not a complete sentence.

 The restaurant was fantastic.
 Complete Very expensive.
 Incomplete

 Studying grammar is hard sometimes but interesting all the same.
 Correct

 I went to the concert but left early with a headache.
 Correct

-The rest of the sentence was easy to write but with no comma.
+The rest of the sentence was easy to write but with poor spelling.
 Correct

 He played as well as he could but lost the match.
 Correct